3nsar/car-list/README.md

 ## React JS, React-Bootstrap, Axios, Car-API

 I used for this Project the useState, useEffect and also the useParams Hook.
-I also used React-Router and React-Link.
-I also added Pagination.
+I also used React-Router, React-Link and also added Pagination.